uanq2/README-Generator/README.md

 * [Questions](#Questions)

 ## Installation
-s
+Have inquirer installed as well as node and run it in the terminal

 ## Usage
-s
+Yes

 ## License
 MIT

 ## Contributing
-s
+Anyone developer is welcome to contribute to this project

 ## Tests
-s
+No required tests at all

 ## Questions
-If you have any questions please contact me via GitHub at s] or via email at s.
+If you have any questions please contact me via GitHub at uanq2] or via email at uanq22@hotmail.com.